Specializing in diagnosing children with OCD and providing them with treatment using cognitive behavior therapy.

 The Obsessive-Compulsive Disorders Service specializes in diagnosing children with OCD and providing them with individualized treatment using cognitive behavior therapy.
 This includes exposure and response prevention (ERP), which is the gold-standard treatment for children struggling with OCD and related disorders.
 For children and adolescents experiencing significant impairment, we also have an Intensive OCD Program that provides a greater level of care.

-Led by Jerry Bubrick, PhD, a nationally recognized expert in the diagnosis and treatment of OCD, the OCD Service has provided individual treatment for thousands of children in the NYC metro area and from around the world struggling with OCD and related disorders.
+Developed by Jerry Bubrick, PhD, who was a nationally recognized expert in the diagnosis and treatment of OCD, the OCD Service has provided individual treatment for thousands of children in the NYC metro area and from around the world struggling with OCD and related disorders.

 About Obsessive-Compulsive Disorder